Skip to main content

 1. No Multi-Tenancy

 ShipFast is single-user.
 One account, one subscription.
-If you need organizations, teams, or B2B features, you're building them yourself.
+If you need organizations, teams, or B2B features, you're building them yourself — and adding multi-tenancy to a single-tenant architecture is a significant refactor.

 // ShipFast's data model — user-centric